Change management is hard. We've developed a range of tools to help with the people-side of implementing DevResults.

 Download the Stakeholder Expectations Worksheet to craft the message you will use to set expectations for each stakeholder group.
 Feel free to rename, add, or subtract the groups as you see fit.

-Unaddressed concerns can reduce buy-in, undermining implementation, so stakeholders should feel comfortable voicing their concerns.
+Unaddressed concerns can reduce buy-in and undermine the change implementation, so stakeholders should feel comfortable voicing their concerns.
 Some organizational dynamics can get in the way of such candid communication.
 For example, a stakeholder might refrain from expressing doubts at a meeting because a supervisor is present.
 Give stakeholders a way to express concerns directly to you, and make it clear that you welcome their input.
 Conversely, some people will be more comfortable speaking with their supervisors than with you, so make sure that the leaders at your organization know that you want their input.

 In the absence of organization-wide systems, individuals develop their own way of doing things, which often work very well on a small scale.
 If a stakeholder feels that they'd be losing something by giving up their own tools, see if there's anything you can offer in exchange for a sacrifice on their part that will further organizational objectives.